tulika-99/DS_Algorithms/Trees/Max Height Tree/README.md

 ![](maxHeight.png)

 In the above diagram,
-- values at each node defines number of a node
+- Values at each node defines node number
-- text besides each node explaines maximum heights returned by left and right subtrees in the form of L and H characters respectively.
+- Text besides each node explaines maximum heights returned by left and right subtrees in the form of **L** and **H** characters respectively.
-- Ret defines value returned by the node when recursive function called onto that node
+- **Ret** defines value returned by the node when recursive function called onto that node

 The maximum height in terms of the nodes is **4** in the above tree.